outaTiME/applause/README.md

   patterns: [
     {
       json: {
-        "key": "value",   // Replaces "@@key" with "value" "inner": {        // Replaces "@@inner" with string representation of the "inner" object "key": "value"  // Replaces "@@inner.key" with "value" }
+        key: 'value',  // Replaces "@@key" with "value"
+        inner: {       // Replaces "@@inner" with string representation of the "inner" object
+          key: 'value' // Replaces "@@inner.key" with "value" }
       }
     }